perrier1034/realm-sbt-plugin/README.md

 # SBT plugin for Realm.io

-This plugin will alow you to work with [Realm DB](https://realm.io/) for Android from your scala code running with [android-sdk-plugin](https://github.com/pfn/android-sdk-plugin)
+This plugin will let you work with [Realm DB](https://realm.io/) for Android from scala code running with [android-sdk-plugin](https://github.com/pfn/android-sdk-plugin)

-###WIP

 ## Install
 Add sbt plugin to your build configuration (i.e. `plugins.sbt`)